octabytes/octabytes.github.io/content/website/applications/forum-community/lobsters.md

   id: lobsters
   name: Lobsters
   website: https://lobste.rs/
-  short_description: Lobsters is a community dedicated to computing, where members gather to share links and engage in discussions.
+  description: Lobsters is a community dedicated to computing, where members gather to share links and engage in discussions.
 ---